yabetse-geb/61040-Assignment3/README.md

-# Gemini Schedule Demo 🎓
+# Gemini Schedule Demo.
+Built using Cursor.

-A simple Node.js application that demonstrates how to use Google's Gemini API to create intelligent daily schedules for students.
+A TypeScript application that demonstrates how to use Google's Gemini API to create intelligent daily schedules for students.
 This demo shows how AI can help organize tasks and events into optimal time slots based on student preferences.

 ## What This Demo Does

 This application:
 1. **Loads student data** from a JSON file containing tasks, events, and preferences
-2. **Sends the data to Gemini Flash 2.5** with instructions to create an optimal schedule
+2. **Sends the data to Gemini Flash 2.5 Lite** with instructions to create an optimal schedule
 3. **Receives a structured schedule** organized into morning, afternoon, and evening time slots
 4. **Displays the results** in a user-friendly format and saves them to a file

 ## Prerequisites

 - **Node.js** (version 14 or higher)
+- **TypeScript** (will be installed automatically)
 - **Google Gemini API Key** (free to get at [Google AI Studio](https://makersuite.google.com/app/apikey))

 ## Quick Setup